-The increase in cost of hardware and software expenses is on account of new projects in systems integration and security services.
+The decrease in cost of hardware and software expenses is on account of non-completion of projects in systems integration and security services.

 Power cost include electricity charges incurred for our Data Center operations.
-Power cost increased by ₹1,353 million (\$16.46 million) due to increase in occupancy of newly commissioned Data Centers and also increase in consumption in existing Data Centers and increased power tariff.
+Power cost increased by ₹340 million (\$4.08 million) due to increase in occupancy of newly commissioned Data Centers and also increase in consumption in existing Data Centers and increased power tariff.

 Direct resources costs are comprised of (i) the cost of resources deployed on the network infrastructure delivery (ii) resources involved in delivery of application services (iii) cost of billable resources associated with the eLearning and infrastructure managed services.
-There is an increase in the resource costs by ₹582 Million (\$7.08 Million).
+There is an increase in the resource costs by ₹452 Million (\$5.42 million).

 Other direct costs are comprised of link implementation and maintenance charges for the Network services, onetime costs for data center services for on boarding new customers, platform costs for Cloud storage, direct cost of application services, digital certificate platform costs, content costs, delivery costs of application services, subject matter experts for international business.
-There is a marginal increase in other direct costs by ₹ 15 Million (\$0.18 Million).
+There is a marginal decrease in other direct costs by ₹ 59 Million (\$0.71 million).